mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 So from these points you can say karma is your inheritance or your own property, but on the other hand karma is empty.
 So it’s really contradictory.

 But if you say *karma is emptiness*, at that time we misunderstand karma.
 “Oh, karma is emptiness?
-Why don’t I do as I like?” *[He laughs.]* I don’t want to explain the koan Dogen Zenji talked about in *Sanji Gō*, “[Karmic] Retribution in the Three Times” [again], but let me explain this [point].
+Why don’t I do as I like?” *[He laughs.]* I don’t want to explain the koan Dōgen Zenji talked about in *Sanji Gō*, “[Karmic] Retribution in the Three Times” [again], but let me explain this [point].

 I want to say something about *Buddha’s karma* today.
 Buddha’s karma is not [that] karma is emptiness, [and also not that] karma is something inherited, which seems to be sort of a ghost haunting you, [hovering] over your head. *[He laughs, then puts on a deep voice.]* “That’s your dark karma!”
 If you believe you have this karma you did in the past and it continues forever, at that time karma becomes monsters or ghosts in front of you.
 It’s really scary.

 So, according to Buddha’s karma, you cannot attach to karma as inheritance, and you cannot say karma is emptiness.
 Because if you say “karma is emptiness,” you believe that first karma should disappear, and then there is emptiness there.
 At that time emptiness is already an idea opposed to karma.
 It doesn’t mean that.
 Emptiness is completely freedom.

-Dogen Zenji points this out.
+Dōgen Zenji points this out.
 [In a story,] one of the monks asks [Changsha] Zen Master (Chōsha Keishin), “What is karmic hindrance?”
 [Changsha] Zen Master says, “Karmic hindrance is nothing but emptiness.”
 And then the monk says, “What is emptiness?”
 [Changsha] Zen Master says, “Karmic hindrance.” [...] *[He laughs.]* Okay?

 This is two ideas of karma already: karmic hindrance and emptiness.
 If you see the karma opposed to emptiness, or if you see the emptiness opposed to karma, already you have to destroy one of them, emptiness or karma. *[He laughs.]* Otherwise, you don’t understand.